Sita Ramam: Critical response

-Other critics emphasized the film’s emotional resonance.
-Writing for Hindustan Times, Haricharan Pudipeddi described it as “a tale of love that also takes a mature and sensitive take on the conflict between India and Pakistan.”
-Sangeetha Devi Dundoo of The Hindu wrote that the film “brims with earnestness and is helped by charming performances from Dulquer Salmaan and Mrunal Thakur.”
-Manorama News’ Princy Alexander referred to it as “a heartfelt romantic tale in a strife-torn setting,” while 123Telugu called it “a beautiful love story” with “scintillating performances” and “poetic writing.”
+A critic for Telangana Today stated, "The film is however for the grooming of Dulquer's fan following.
+He is a natural charmer and understands the nuances of his role".
+Writing for Hindustan Times, Haricharan Pudipeddi opined, "Dulquer Salmaan and Mrunal Thakur's film is a tale of love that also takes a mature and sensitive take on the conflict between India and Pakistan".
+Opining the same, The Hindus Sangeetha Devi Dundoo wrote, "Hanu Raghavapudi's old-world romance saga brims with earnestness and is helped by charming performances from Dulquer Salmaan and Mrunal Thakur".
+Princy Alexander of Onmanorama, stated, "Sita Ramam is a heartfelt romantic tale in a strife-torn setting".